 Canadian Training Centres

-Training Centre Funding Model 2018-2019
+Training Centre Funding Framework

-The objective of training centre funding is to provide funding support, in the form of a coaching grant, to support part-time and full-time coaching positions at various training centres across the country.
-The model defines and addresses the tiered training centre system as well as the various other parameters in determining funding eligibility.
+The objective of training centre funding is to provide coach funding support, in the form of a coaching grant, to support part-time and full-time coaching positions at various training centres across the country.
+The framework defines and addresses the tiered training centre system as well as the various other parameters in determining funding eligibility.

 - Recognition of the important role that traditional U SPORTS centres have played in the development of wrestling in Canada.